TEAM School ACADEMICS & EXTRACURRICULARS

 What TEAM School says about their overall curriculum and approach:

-Our high school programme is based upon clearly defined goals within a structured environment.
-Emphasis is placed on the compulsory core credits at the applied level, in preparation for admission to post-secondary college programmes.
-We stress the personal and academic growth of students in an environment that offers personal attention and small class sizes.
-All courses are offered in a full-year, non-semestered format to allow for continual learning throughout the entire academic session.
-In the elementary division, each student has an individualized programme (8:1 student-teacher ratio) for all subject areas.
+Each student has an individualized programme for all subject areas.
 This small and supportive setting allows the student to accomplish work at his or her current level of success and to move on to challenging work.
 Small group instruction in core subject areas is given to upgrade the student’s skills.
-Within the classroom there are 2 teachers and 16 students, which offers a typical classroom social setting.
+There are up to 9 students in the class (TEAM Programme) or up to 5 students on the class (TEAM Prep Programme).
+This offers a typical classroom social setting.
 Grade level science and social studies instruction is provided.
 Students gain skills and strategies as they upgrade their skills to best prepare for continued academic success.

 Approach